Guide to MOIRCS Imaging Exposure Times

 Background-Limited Operation

 In order to achieve the maximum sensitivity for a given integration time, individual exposures should be long enough for the photon shot noise from the sky background to dominate the array read noise.
-In practice, background-limited performance (BLIP) may be achieved when the sky counts exceed the square of the read noise (40 e- is applied here: see the information instrument parameter page for recent one) by a factor of 3 , as indicated by the following table.
+In practice, background-limited performance (BLIP) should be achieved when the sky background noise exceeds the read noise (15 e-) by a factor of 3.

 time (s)